 Only graduate students can be hired as a Teaching Assistant (TAs).
 Undergraduates may be hired as a Reader, Tutor, or Tutor Serving as a Teaching Apprentice.
-Non-UCSD students or others may be recommended for instructional support positions, provided an instructor has first utilized all available on-campus resources.
-Instructors must have approval from the Office of Graduate Studies prior to making an offer to a visitor.
-A formal written request from the Instructor, endorsed by the Chair, addressed to the Dean of Graduate Studies must include the justification for exception to hire.
-A Curriculum Vitae must be attached to the letter of exception for non-students.
-Approval must be confirmed by Summer Session prior to beginning the hiring process.
+Non-UCSD students or others may be recommended for instructional support positions, provided the faculty member has first utilized all available on-campus resources.
+A department must have approval from the Office of Graduate Studies prior to making an offer to a visitor.
+A formal written request from the faculty, endorsed by the Chair, addressed to the Dean of Graduate Studies must include the justification for exception to hire.
+A current Curriculum Vitae (CV) must be attached to the letter of exception for non-students.

-TA/Reader/Tutor support will be block-funded to departments based on the Summer Session office projected course enrollment.
+TA/Reader/Tutor support will be block-funded to departments from the Summer Session office projected course enrollment.
 Typically 20 hours per week is considered a 50% time appointment, and 40 hours per week is considered a 100% time appointment.

-Departments are responsible for producing an employment notification letter, obtaining the students acceptance of the appointment, and retain a copy in the academic department.
+Departments are responsible for producing an employment notification letter to the TA/Tutor/Reader, obtaining the student's acceptance of the appointment, and retain a copy in the academic department.
 Students are not permitted to begin work until they have signed their employment notification letter and returned it to their department.
+See Appointment Processing Guidelines for details.

+Undergraduate Instructional Apprentice (UGIA)

+http://www-senate.ucsd.edu/committees/cep/policychanges/reg525UGIA.htm

-Undergraduate Instructional Apprentice (UGIA) http://www-senate.ucsd.edu/committees/cep/policychanges/reg525UGIA.htm A form is required for all students appointed as UGIAs whether earning course-unit credit or being paid.
+A form is required for all students appointed as UGIAs whether earning course-unit credit or being paid.